 Expense levels, including those of the service companies that support the Group's long-term business, are based on internal expense analysis and are appropriately allocated to acquisition of new business and renewal of in-force business.
-For mature business, it is Prudential's policy not to take credit for future cost reduction programmes until the actions to achieve the savings have been delivered.
-Expense overruns are reported where these are expected to be short-lived, including businesses that are growing rapidly or are sub-scale.
+For mature business, in general, it is Prudential's policy not to take credit for future cost reduction programmes until the actions to achieve the savings have been delivered.
+An allowance is made for short-term required expenses that are not representative of the longer-term expense loadings of the relevant businesses.
+At 30 June 2023, the allowance held for these costs across the Group was \$(120) million.
+If future expense overruns are expected to be short-lived, they are capitalised and subsequently amortised against future overruns.

-Expenses comprise costs borne directly and costs recharged from the Group head office functions in London and Hong Kong that are attributable to the long-term insurance (covered) business.
+Expenses comprise costs borne directly and costs recharged from the Group head office functions that are attributable to the longterm insurance (covered) business.
 The assumed future expenses for the long-term insurance business allow for amounts expected to be recharged by the head office functions.
 Development expenses are allocated to covered business and are charged as incurred.

-Corporate expenditure, which is included in other income and expenditure, comprises expenditure of the Group head office functions in London and Hong Kong that is not recharged/allocated to the long-term insurance or asset management operations, primarily for corporate related activities that are charged as incurred, together with restructuring and IFRS 17 implementation costs incurred across the Group.
+Corporate expenditure, which is included in other income and expenditure, comprises expenditure of the Group head office functions that is not recharged/allocated to the long-term insurance or asset management operations, primarily for corporate-related activities that are charged as incurred, together with restructuring and IFRS 17 implementation costs incurred across the Group as recorded in note B1.1 of the Group IFRS financial results.